The Ashes of Her Song

 Those who say an eye for an eye makes the whole world blind forget that there is no need for sight in the midst of complete darkness.
 They pride themselves on their hope, and scoff at the opinions of those like me—those who think of the world in shades of black, some places blacker than others.

-The only ray of light I once saw is gone, and Julian Lin was the one who destroyed it.
-I will ensure that the last thing he sees on this earth is his faith crushed utterly by my hand—just as he ruined mine.
+The only ray of light I once saw is gone, and Julian was the one who destroyed it.
+I will ensure that the last thing he sees on this earth is his faith crushed utterly by my hand… just as he ruined mine.

-Ray—you may know her as Elisa Burnes—was a drop of sunshine in this earth's endless night.
-Whenever she danced barefoot into the multicolored garden, laughing, the sunlight would glance off her golden hair as though ashamed to touch her for longer than a moment.
-Her eyes sparkled turquoise, like a tropical sea, and she was graceful as the leaping waves as she twirled in her simple white dress.
+Ray—you may know her as Elisa Burnes—was a drop of sunshine in the endless night.
+Whenever my sister danced barefoot into the garden, the sunlight glanced off her golden hair as if ashamed to touch something so pure for longer than a moment.
+Her eyes sparkled turquoise, like a tropical sea; twirling in her simple white dress, she was graceful as those leaping waves.

 Her favorite pastime was singing, and her voice would not be hushed.
 Ray's high, clear song reached out to the very heavens; no choir of angels could match it.
 Nothing gave me greater joy than to hear her sing while I sat in my room with my window open, cleaning my knife with closed eyes.